cuhacking/cuHacking-website-2018/_questions/when.md

 ---
 question: When is cuHacking?
-answer: cuHacking will take place from February 16th to 17th, 2019.
+answer: cuHacking will take place from February 16th morning to 17th, 2019 afternoon.
 emoji: date
 ---